vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 We are using the Cpp17 Filesystem library.
 This is so we get an easy way of iterate a folder contents.
 If you cant use Cpp17 then you will have to use a platform API for that.

 We begin by storing argv[1] into a filesystem::path.
 We will then iterate the contents at that path using `directory_iterator`.
 For each file in the folder, we check if the extension is `.png`, and convert it as a texture.
-We convert into a mesh if its a `.obj` file.
+We convert into a mesh if it's a `.obj` file.
 Textures will be stored as `.tx`, and meshes as `.mesh`.

 The code inside the conversion function is copypasted from the code we used to have in the main engine.
 It works exactly the same, except instead of loading it into a buffer for the gpu, we use the asset library to store it to disk.
 We will be looking at the texture one, as again, the mesh is similar and you can look at the implementation.